inngest/inngest/README.md

 And, in this CLI:

-- The **DevServer** combines all the components and basic drivers for each into a single system which loads all functions on disk, handles incoming events via the API and executes functions, all returning a readable output to the developer. (_Note - the DevServer does not run a Core API as functions are loaded directly from disk_)
+- The **DevServer** combines all the components and basic drivers for each into a single system which reads all functions from your application running on your machine, handles incoming events via the API and executes functions, all returning a readable output to the developer.

 For specific information on how the DevServer works and how it compares to production [read this doc](/docs/DEVSERVER_ARCHITECTURE.md).